hyakal/cs394_project/README.md

    - **Hourly Forecast**: A horizontally scrollable RecyclerView showing hourly weather data for the next 24 hours.
    - **Daily Forecast**: A vertically scrollable RecyclerView displaying weather predictions for the next 5 days.

+## Contributions

+- **hyakal: Design of the 2nd screen such as RecyclerView and MaterialCardView implementations.
+Implementation of ViewModel, LiveData.
+Integration of WeatherAPI by utilizing Repository Pattern.

 ## Credits